Gandi/hubot-phabs/README.md

         permission: all

     .phid <phid>
+    .phid <name>
-        Gives the name and uri for a given PHID (mostly for arcanist use)
+        When provided a PHID-*, gives the name and uri for a given PHID (mostly for arcanist use) When provided an item name (ie. T123), returns the PHID
         permission: all